pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

 HDFC Diners Club Black Credit Card comes with following fees:

 - Joining fee: Rs.
-5,000 + GST
+10,000 + GST
 - Renewal fee: Rs.
-5,000 + GST
+10,000 + GST

-Renewal fee is waived off if spend in previous year is more than 5 Lakhs.
-Also first year fee is waived off if you have a good standing relationship with HDFC Bank.
+Renewal fee is waived off if spend in previous year is more than Rs.
+5 Lakhs.
+Also joining fee is waived off if you have a good standing relationship with HDFC Bank.

 ### Features